-The following is an excerpt from the introduction to my book, Creative Confidence: How to Bypass Self-Doubt and Complete Your Best Work.
-I wrote it because, after years of research into the creative process, I still saw a need for a book with a proven, easy-to-follow, systematic approach to busting creative obstacles and making awesome stuff.
-It’ll be available from Amazon on Aug.
-1st, 2017.
+The following is an excerpt from the introduction to my book, Creative Unblocking: Bypass Self-Doubt, Tap Your Genius, and Complete Your Best Work.
+I wrote it because, after years of research into the creative process, I saw a need for an easy-to-follow, step-by-step guide to busting creative obstacles and making awesome stuff.

 Introduction: The Thing You Want to Make

 There’s a thing you want to make.
 It’s beautiful.
 It touches people.
 It makes life hurt a little less.
 It illuminates something, both for you and for your audience.
 It makes the world a smidgen better.
 From the deepest place inside you, this thing calls out for you to make it.

 You tell yourself you’ll do it later, or tomorrow, or the day after that, but underneath those thoughts is something darker: a suspicion that, although you’ll never be happy unless you make what’s calling you to make it, you’ll never be able to do it justice.